-A wreck lies close to the shore 0.2 mile SE 160.1 of China Creek Marina.
+A wreck lies close to the shore 0.2 mile SE of China Creek Marina.

 China Creek Marina (Port Alberni Port Authority) is at the mouth of China Creek.
 See the Port Alberni Port Authority website for forms, policy information, and maps.
+For detailed information see www.campchinacreek.com.